rajarider/devise-rolify-wrap/README.md

 1. Download or Clone the file from the repository.

-2. To install all the gem via bundler, so using bundle install.
+2. To install all the gem via bundler, so using

+ ### 'bundle install'.

 3. Go to the config/database.yml and then Change the database name, host, username and password.